General Betting Guides

 Quarter and Half Betting Examples

-In college basketball, you can only bet halves.
+In college basketball, bettors can only wager on halves.

-If you took the Duke Blue Devils -9 over the North Carolina Tar Heels before the game and it was tied 35-35 at the half, you could take Duke at -7 to come on strong in the second half.
-If Duke wins the second half 40-30, they not only covered the second half bet but also won the original bet 75-65.
+If a bettor takes Duke -9 over North Carolina before the game and the score is tied 35–35 at halftime, Duke may be listed at -7 for the second half.
+If Duke wins the second half 40–30, both the second-half bet and the original wager cash.

 First Half Spread Example (NFL)